 Tailsteak wrote a book (very short, but technically a novel I will fight anyone who says otherwise) called Bang.
-Tailsteak also wrote three illustrated motivational-type books called The Paladin's Guide to Life, The Rogue's Guide to Life, and The Barbarian's Guide to Life (The Necromancer's Guide is coming soon!).
-All of those books are available on Amazon... but, if you pledge to Tailsteak's Patreon (as little as a dollar a month!) you can get pdf copies at no additional charge.
+Tailsteak also wrote five illustrated motivational-type books called The Paladin's Guide to Life, The Rogue's Guide to Life, The Barbarian's Guide to Life, The Necromancer's Guide to Life, and The Bard's Guide to Life.
+All of those books are available on Amazon... but, if you pledge to Tailsteak's Patreon (as little as a dollar a month!) you can get pdf and audiobook copies at no additional charge.

 Tailsteak often does video streams of his art-making process on Picarto.
 These streams will typically run for twelve hours, from 11am-11pm EST. Tailsteak plays random albums, works on colouring, and chats with people who drop in and drop out.

 Tailsteak has a dayjob working at a call center, but, because of the income he receives from his Patreon and from taking commissions, he has been able to drop his employment there down to part-time.
 He hopes one day to make enough from his various art projects that he'll be able to quit that job entirely.